FHS-Freeport/Hello_world/README.md

 # Hello_world
 tutorial on repos...

-The was set up for information about Python and DroneKit.
+This was set up for information about Python and DroneKit.
 We are learning to use GitHub for class at FHS in robotics.